jgranstrom/drone-competition/README.md

 example app
 ----

-Check out the example app for some pointers and inspiration.
+Check out the example code in `./index.html` for some pointers and inspiration.